redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 From the AWS web console modify the NLB that was created by enabling proxy protocol attributes for both listeners (TCP:80 and TCP:443).

-Add an A record for the wildcard domain \*.example.com in the private hosted zone and configure it as an alias to the NLB.
+Add an A record for the domain echo.example.com in the private hosted zone and configure it as an alias to the NLB.

 Deploy the echoserver application in a new namespace which displays HTTP headers when invoked.